 There have been a variety of advancements made with research into eating disorders.
 Some of the recent developments here include:

 - Establishing a structured pattern of eating is successful for interrupting the binge-eating cycle.
-Individuals do not feel as hungry, or deprived, and negative feelings towards food and eating are reduced, both of which decrease the frequency or likelihood of binging.
+Individuals do not feel as hungry or deprived, and negative feelings towards food and eating are reduced, both of which decrease the frequency or likelihood of binging.

-- Neuropeptides may play a key in future treatment of eating disorders.
+- Neuropeptides may play a key in the future treatment of eating disorders.
 These molecular messengers help to regulate both appetite and energy expenditure.